 Hugh Barnhardt is an intellectual property and technology lawyer with more than 20 years of in-house and law firm experience.
-Mr. Barnhardt focuses on patent and technology licensing, intellectual property strategy, and patent portfolio development.
+Mr. Barnhardt focuses on patent and technology licensing, IP strategy, and patent portfolio development.
 Prior to Taylor English, he worked for a Fortune 100 telecommunication equipment manufacturer.

 During his career, Mr. Barnhardt served ten years as Assistant General Patent Counsel and Director of Intellectual Property for Scientific-Atlanta, Inc. In that role, he managed patent prosecution, nondisclosure agreements, patent portfolio development, licensing, disputes and other intellectual property issues.
 When Scientific-Atlanta was acquired by Cisco Systems, Inc., Mr. Barnhardt’s role became more focused on intellectual property and technology transactions associated with the technologies used by several of Cisco’s businesses.
-Prior to his in-house roles at Cisco and Scientific-Atlanta, Mr. Barnhardt was an associate at Jones & Askew, where he prepared and prosecuted patent applications for a variety of clients.
+Prior to his in-house roles at Cisco and Scientific-Atlanta, Mr. Barnhardt was an associate at a mid-size intellectual property firm, where he prepared and prosecuted patent applications for a variety of clients.

 The Boy Scouts of America, Merit Badge Counselor and High Adventure Trip Leader